-Critically acclaimed as a “musician’s pianist,” Matthew Bengtson has a unique combination of musical talents ranging from extraordinary pianist, to composer, analyst, and scholar of performance practice, and thus is in demand as both soloist and collaborator.
-An advocate of both contemporary and rarely performed music, he commands a diverse repertoire, ranging from William Byrd to György Ligeti and numerous contemporary composers, including substantial ongoing projects with Roberto Sierra.
-He has been presented in concerts as a La Gesse Fellow in France, Germany, Italy and Hungary, in Washington, DC, at Monticello, and in solo recitals at Carnegie Hall’s Weill Recital Hall.
-He has also appeared on the Pro Musica series in San Miguel de Allende, Mexico.
-He has performed as a soloist with numerous orchestras and has appeared with violinist Joshua Bell on NPR’s“Performance Today”and XM Satellite Radio’s“Classical Confidential.”His recordings can be heard on the Roméo, Arabesque, Albany, Musica Omnia, Griffin Renaissance, and Navona record labels.
+Critically acclaimed as a “musician’s pianist,” Matthew Bengtson has a unique combination of musical talents ranging from extraordinary pianist, to composer, analyst, writer, scholar of performance practice, and educator.
+An advocate of both contemporary and rarely performed music, he offers a diverse repertoire, ranging from William Byrd to numerous contemporary composers with whom he actively collaborates.
+He has performed concerts as both soloist and collaborator in France, Germany, Italy, Poland, and Hungary, in Mexico, in Washington, DC, at Monticello, and in solo recitals at Carnegie Hall’s Weill Recital Hall.
+He has been heard with violinist Joshua Bell on NPR’s“Performance Today”and XM Satellite Radio’s“Classical Confidential.”His recordings can be heard on the Albany, Arabesque, Griffin Renaissance, IBS Classical, Navona, and Musica Omnia, and Roméo record labels.

 Mr. Bengtson is lauded as one of the most persuasive advocates of the music of Scriabin and Szymanowski.
-On his recordings of the complete Scriabin Piano Sonatas, the American Record Guide writes: “Big-boned pianism, rich tonal colors, and dazzling technique are on display here.
+On his complete Scriabin Piano Sonatas, the American Record Guide writes: Big-boned pianism, rich tonal colors, and dazzling technique are on display here.
 Has Scriabin ever been played better?
-Only Horowitz and Richter can compare to what Bengtson achieves on this disc.”
-In Fanfare magazine he has been called “a Scriabinist for the 21st century .. upon whom future generations can rely for definitive interpretations.”
-He marked the 100th anniversary of the composer’s death with numerous all-Scriabin recitals, including performances of the complete Sonatas in Philadelphia and Chicago and a multi-sensory festival “Scriabin in the Himalayas” in Ladakh, India.
+Only Horowitz and Richter can compare.
+Fanfare magazine calls him “a Scriabinist for the 21st century … upon whom future generations can rely for definitive interpretations.”In 2015, he toured with the complete Scriabin sonatas, and performed in the historic centennial“Scriabin in the Himalayas”festival in Ladakh, India.

-Mr. Bengtson has participated in many American music festivals, such as the Aspen Music Festival, and Baroque Performance Institute (BPI) at Oberlin Conservatory.
-In Europe, he studied at the Internationale Sommerakademie“Mozarteum”in Salzburg, Austria, and the Centre Acanthes in Avignon, with Claude Helffer and at the American Conservatory at Fontainebleau, France, with Philippe Entremont.
+Mr. Bengtson studied piano performance as a Harvard undergraduate with Patricia Zander.
+He also studied contemporary piano literature with Stephen Drury, and chamber music and performance practice with Robert Levin.
+He earned his MM and DMA degrees in piano performance at the Peabody Conservatory, studying with Ann Schein.
+He also studied harpsichord with Webb Wiggins, and fortepiano with Malcolm Bilson on a fellowship at Cornell University.
+He has participated in many American music festivals, such as the Aspen Music Festival, and the Baroque Performance Institute (BPI) at Oberlin Conservatory.
+In Europe, he studied at the Internationale Sommerakademie“Mozarteum”in Salzburg, Austria, at the Centre Acanthes in Avignon, with Claude Helffer and at the American Conservatory at Fontainebleau, France, with Philippe Entremont.
 In Salzburg, he performed Boulez’s Sonata no. 1 in the Wiener Saal, and at Fontainebleau, he was awarded the Prix de la Ville de Fontainebleau for his performances.

 Mr. Bengtson is a Steinway Artist.